 The value of an investment is no longer just about how much money it can make you – but also about the positive impact it can have on the world.
 And that’s where ESG investing comes in.

 ESG – or environment, social and governance investing, for those not keen on acronyms – has been gaining popularity particularly over the last 12 months.
-A recent survey by Big Window showed that 69% of investors considering ESG factors have started doing so within the last 12 months.
+A 2020 survey by Big Window showed that 69% of investors considering ESG factors had started doing so within the last 12 months.

-And it’s not just woke millennials getting involved either, 48% of those considering ESG factors in their investments are over the age of 45.
+And it’s not just woke millennials getting involved either, the 2020 study found that 48% of those considering ESG factors in their investments are over the age of 45.
 But what does putting your money into ESG funds actually mean – and how can you be reassured your money is actively doing good?
 Here’s what you need to know about ESG investing.